Members’ Zone

 Meet the Littledown Harriers Coaches & Leaders!
 All have as a minimum the Leader in Running Fitness (LiRF) qualification from England Athletics.

-- Head Coach – Luke Dowsett (Coach)
+- Head Coach – Sharon Taylor (Run Leader)

 - Deputy Head Coach – Laurence Stevenson (Run Leader)